aeramos/Encrypted-Chat-Application/README.md

 This is networking code made for a group project that I wrote (mostly) in a weekend.
 I decided to release it because I enjoyed working on it and it was the first networked program I ever made with a protocol.
 I am aware that it has *many* problems.
-Many of these were not fixed because my goal was to quickly write simple code that worked for the school project.
-Some of these were not fixed because I didn't realize it until later.
+Most of these were not fixed because our goal was to quickly write simple code that worked for the school project.
+Please note that there was more of the project than this.
+This repository only includes the code that I (Alejandro Ramos) wrote and contributed, which was mainly the protocol, the client (not including the GUI), and the server.

-In the future I may write a proper list of flaws in the system.
-One of the larger flaws is that the system requires a lot of data to be transferred, causing a lot of overhead for instant messaging.
-There are also problems with this implementation, especially that the client has problems when run with multiple threads because it only listens for the response to the last command it sends.
-In our tests with a graphical UI we had to be careful not to perform actions too quickly, or else the listening could become out of sync with the sending and the client would fail.
+## Flaws in the System
+There are a number of flaws both in the protocol and in the implementation.
+I'll briefly outline a few of the larger ones.
+We knew about most of these while we were working on the project, but we didn't fix them due to time constraints as this was done for a school project.

+1. The users' RSA private keys are stored on the server.
+They are stored encrypted but they are still stored on the server.
+This is unideal because while the private keys are encrypted, they are only as strong as the user's password.
+This means that if someone were to find out a users password, they can get the private keys and read all messages the user has sent and recieved.
+This problem multiplies when the server is storing every user's private key because an attacker can attempt to guess multiple users' passwords at once.

+2. The system requires an excessive amount of data to be transferred with each message.
+Even the smallest messages require the client to send 1042 bytes of data to the server.
+1024 bytes are just to send the new RSA encrypted AES keys for each message.
+In fact, the length of the full encrypted message can be over double the length of the plaintext message until the message reaches 1041 bytes.
+Most instant messages are well below 1KB, and the encryption protocol should take this into consideration and try to optimize for smaller messages while still changing the message encryption key frequently.

+3. The client is not implemented well.
+It was done quickly and in such a way that makes multithreading very difficult to do.
+Most of the methods in the client will send a request, and then wait for the next response the server sends, not checking if it is the correct response or not.
+For example when we tested the multithreaded client GUI, if a user tried to do things too fast (like click on multiple message tabs or send messages), it would break.

-## Networking protocol
+## Networking Protocol
 I made a simple and *very* fragile protocol for messages between the clients and the server.
 We realized that we would need a protocol because this is not a simple chat server, where every network message is a chat message and the server can just pass each message to the other party without